Lucmto/INCLICS/README.md

 # INCLICS
-Rainy Season and Crop Calendar
+Rainy Season and Crop Calendar.
-The shiny code is available on request luc.randriamarolaza at gmail.com
+The shiny code is ongoing.
+But it is available on request.